nurullahisik/nurullahisik/README.md

 - 🔭 I’m currently working on php and nodejs
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning a lot of things
 - 👯 I’m looking to collaborate on NodeJS and React Native
 - 💬 Ask me about software
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/nurullah-isik/) and [blog](https://nurullahisik.com)